🦉 UnitOwl

 History of Tablespoon (US) and Milliliter

 The tablespoon as a cooking measurement evolved from the actual dining utensil.
-In the 19th century, as cookbook publishing exploded, the need for standardized measurements led to the tablespoon being defined as a specific volume.
-The US standardized it at one-sixteenth of a US cup (14.787 ml), while the metric system defined it at exactly 15 ml.
-The British tablespoon was historically about 17.7 ml but has largely been replaced by the metric standard in modern UK recipes.
-These small differences rarely matter in savory cooking but can accumulate in baking when many tablespoons of an ingredient are called for.
+In the 18th and 19th centuries, as cookbook publishing exploded on both sides of the Atlantic, the need for standardized measurements led to the tablespoon being defined as a specific volume rather than "whatever spoon you happen to own."
+Fannie Farmer's 1896 Boston Cooking-School Cook Book was one of the first to insist on level, standardized spoon measurements, revolutionizing recipe accuracy in American kitchens.
+The US standardized the tablespoon at one-sixteenth of a US cup (14.787 ml), while the metric system defined it at exactly 15 ml.
+The British tablespoon was historically about 17.7 ml — based on the older Imperial fluid ounce — but has largely been replaced by the 15 ml metric standard in modern UK recipes.
+Australia is a notable exception, retaining a 20 ml tablespoon that dates back to pre-metric Australian cookware standards.
+These differences rarely matter when a recipe calls for one or two tablespoons of a forgiving ingredient like oil, but they can accumulate significantly in baking.
+A recipe calling for 8 tablespoons of flour would differ by nearly 2 teaspoons between US and Australian measurements — enough to change the texture of baked goods.

 Common Mistakes to Avoid